 In recent years, a number of institutions in higher education has been merged into larger units, see changes in educational institutions (in Norwegian).

 As some University Colleges were merged in 2016 into larger units, there was a decrease in the number of students in University Colleges, as well as a corresponding increase in the number of students in Universities and in Specialized University Institutions.

 Pursuant to the Statistical Act, Statistics Norway collects data on attained credit points and graduations from Database for Statistics on Higher Education (DBH) and the administrative systems of various higher education institutions.
 Information on completed doctoral degrees/PhD is included.

 Surveys are not employed to collect education statistics.

-Data collection: Pursuant to the Statistical Act (June 1989, No.54), Statistics Norway collects student data from Database for Statistics on Higher Education (DBH) and the administrative systems of various higher educational institutions.
+Data collection: Pursuant to the Statistical Act (June 1989, No. 54), Statistics Norway collects student data from Database for Statistics on Higher Education (DBH).

 Editing: Editing includes both control and revision and is performed on all educational data collected.
 It encompasses deletion of duplicate records, a control for correct and valid values for each variable, comparisons with last year’s data and checks for missing information.
 Several variables are re-coded to comply with control programs run by Statistics Norway.
 Personal ID-numbers are referenced against Statistics Norway’s population database to check for errors.
 At last, duplicate students are deleted, which implies that a student can only be counted once although the student may be registered for several educational activities or educational institutions at the same time.

 Estimation: No estimation is performed.
-The statistics are based data obtained from university and college databases.
+The statistics are based on data obtained from university and college databases.